We may earn affiliate commissions for the recommended products. Learn more.

 Setting up with Hostinger is the easiest thing to do.
 After purchasing a plan, like Shared or WordPress hosting, all you need to do is begin the setup and onboarding process in the hPanel.
 You can then also migrate a website or build one using the Hostinger Website Builder, which also has an AI website creator option.

 Using Hostinger is also exceptionally easy. hPanel is a wonderfully designed control panel with easy navigation options.
 From there, it is especially easy to manage your websites, install apps, check databases, and ensure security.
 And even if you’re not sure which hPanel section is for what, there’s no need to worry.
 The Kodee AI assistant is so far one of the best new additions to the Hostinger suite.
 It is the best AI chatbot I’ve ever used.
-Kodee answers not only hosting-related questions, but it also gives excellent and detailed advice and guidance on literally anything.
-You can ask it for help with blog content, too.
+Kodee answers not only hosting-related questions or offers guidance, but can now actually execute over 350 different tasks.
+I was really impressed with it.

-Other pretty excellent blogging features include WordPress AI tools for generating content.
+Other pretty excellent blogging features include WordPress AI tools for generating content – or full pages with structure, images, headings, and layouts.
 An SEO Marketing Panel is available in the hPanel, and the eCommerce optimization options let you monetize your blog if that’s what you’re after.
-The website builder includes over 150 beautiful templates, with options for all kinds of blogs.
+Recently, Hostinger also launched an email marketing tool called Hostinger Reach, which lets you craft promotional newsletters and further your reach.
+The website builder includes over 300 beautiful templates, with options for all kinds of blogs.
 And if you choose a Managed WordPress plan, you can be sure that all the technical stuff, like security, updates, and migrations, will be taken care of by the expert Hostinger team.

 Hostinger pricing.
-The Hostinger Premium plan costs $32.29/year, which breaks down to just $2.69/month.
+The Hostinger Premium plan costs just $2.69/month.
 It’s an excellent choice for those seeking the best hosting for a personal website, ideal for starting both personal and business blogs.
 Plus, there's a 30-day money-back guarantee if you're unsatisfied with the results.

 2. IONOS – best affordable blog hosting service